The Irishman: Writing

 In July 2009, Brandt received a phone call from De Niro that led to a meeting a month later between the two of them, Scorsese and screenwriter Steven Zaillian.
 The meeting was supposed to last an hour but ended up lasting four hours.
 Brandt said that "the material was new to them" and Zaillian already had a script ready, but the additions Brandt made required a do-over.
 To help, Brandt handed over a screenplay of his own.
 Brandt said, "Zaillian is a great writer, don't get me wrong ...
 I wanted to log the material."
-In the opening credits and as a reflection of the writing adaptation process, the final film is titled I Heard You Paint Houses, the name of the novel on which the picture is based, while the title The Irishman appears only in the end credits.
+In the opening credits and as a reflection of the writing adaptation process, the final film is titled I Heard You Paint Houses, the name of the book on which the picture is based, while the title The Irishman appears only in the end credits.

 The truthfulness of Sheeran's supposed confessions and the book on which the film was based has been challenged by "The Lies of the Irishman", an article on Slate by Bill Tonelli, as well as by "Jimmy Hoffa and The Irishman: A True Crime Story?" by legal scholar Jack Goldsmith, which appeared in The New York Review of Books.
 Chip Fleischer, the publisher of I Heard You Paint Houses, wrote a detailed reply to Tonelli's piece, calling it "irresponsible in the extreme, not to mention damaging."
 In an interview, De Niro defended the writing process of the film by stating, "We're not saying we're telling the actual story.
 We're telling our story."